LeoonZHANG/libsg/README.md

 libsg (library sigma) is a boost-like cross-platform C utility library focusing on usability.

-## Idea
+## Idea and goal
 C language is gradually being forgotten, how to make C programing easier?

-1, Do not reinvent wheels, encapsulate good wheels.
+1, Do not reinvent wheels, pack good wheels.

 2, Using C to build important infrastructure, not everything.

+## Really easy

+#### Easy to install

+You can download pre-built binaries (include static, dynamic library and header files) which doesn't have any dependencies, you don't need to install any dependencies by yourself.

+#### Easy to call

+Header files of libsg include nothing but only pure API declaration, and they are simpe and clear.

 ## Todo list
 Add CMake script.